waimea-gkidd/evel-2-programming-assessment/docs/test-plan.md

 In this test I will simply be testing to see if player names work
 ### Test Data To Use

-i will run the code for multiple times to see if the game can process playernames
+I will run the code for multiple times to see if the game can process player names

 ### Expected Test Result

 I expect that the test will be able to use the player names to a reasonable extent
 ###

-## Example Test Name
+## Testing if coins move

-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
+In this test I will simply be testing to see if player input can move a coin through grids
 ### Test Data To Use

-Details of test data and reasons for selection.
-Details of test data and reasons for selection.
-Details of test data and reasons for selection.
+I will run the code multiple times to see if the game can move a coin based on player input
 ### Expected Test Result

-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
+Selected coins should swap with spaces selected

 ---